 Thanks so much for sharing that with us Ayako!
 I love how you made your Hina Matsuri display and the origami of the prince and princess.
 What a lovely saying: "Under the snow, the green comes into bud, and over the snow, the peach flowers are in bloom."

 I found a page of Recipes for Traditional Food for the Dolls Festival, including one for Hishimochi in case anyone would like to try making food for the Dolls Festival.

 Here are links to all our posts about the Japanese Doll Festival if anyone would like to learn more about it…

 Enjoy!
 Happy Hina Matsuri!

 UPDATE: Some people were looking for instructions to make Origami Hina Dolls.
 You can click the link for a visual guide and/or watch the YouTube below…

 You can draw a face on the head at the end if you’d like (some people do this)!
 Good luck and enjoy!

 This article was posted on Saturday, February 27th, 2010 at 4:29 pm and is filed under Countries & Cultures, Cuisine, English, Hina Matsuri - Doll Festival - Girls' Day, Hishimochi, Holidays Around the World, Japan, Japanese, Japanese Cuisine, Languages, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Doll Festival in Japan – Displays, Origami and Special Food”